KENT MASTERSON BROWN

 Kent has also written, hosted, and produced eight award-winning documentary films for public and cable television, including: Retreat from Gettysburg: Lee, Logistics and the Pennsylvania Campaign, Bourbon and Kentucky: A History Distilled, Henry Clay and the Struggle for the Union, Unsung Hero: The Horse in the Civil War, Daniel Boone and the Opening of the American West, “I Remember The Old Home Very Well:” The Lincolns in Kentucky, and “In the Declaration all men are created equal:” Abraham Lincoln in Illinois, 1830 to 1860.
 All of Kent’s films have been widely broadcast throughout the United States, Canada, and overseas.
 Two of his films, Daniel Boone and The Lincolns in Kentucky, won the regional television ratings when they were premiered on Kentucky Educational Television.
 All have won Telly Awards; Unsung Hero was nominated for an Emmy Award.

 A nationally-known speaker, Kent was the first chairman of the Gettysburg National Military Park Advisory Commission and the first chairman of the Perryville (Kentucky) Battlefield Commission.
 He was a member of the Board of Directors of the Gettysburg Foundation.
-He is now a member of the Kentucky American Independence Semiquincentennial Commission and the Kentucky Film Commission.
+He is now a member of the Kentucky American Independence Semiquincentennial Commission and the Kentucky Film Commission and a member of the Board of Directors of Smithfield Plantation, the home of Colonel William Preston, Blacksburg, Virginia.
 Kent lives in Lexington with his wife, Genevieve, and their three children, Annie Louise, Philip, and Thomas.

 Kent Masterson Brown Speaker Request Form